cosmic-plus/js-cosmic-lib/README.md

 ```js
 await cosmicLib.load.styles()
 ```
-Then, you can get the HTML description elememt at: `cosmicLink.htmlDescription`.
+Then, you can get the HTML description element at: `cosmicLink.htmlDescription`.

 If your webpage contains an HTML element with `id="cosmiclink_description"`, it will automatically get updated with the latest CosmicLink description.

 ### Formats conversion